 Someone who spends their ten-minute subway commute (after a looong day at work) browsing your online shop probably won’t make an expensive or complicated purchase there and then.
 Give them a chance to pause the transaction or easily save articles they are interested in.

-Correspondingly, someone who is on their computer at home, might have much more time to look at all the details of your products und make a definite booking.
-Customize the user experience by offering individual, high quality content and avoid treating your users as a homogenous group.
+Correspondingly, someone who is on their computer at home might have much more time to look at all the details of your products and make a definite booking.
+Customize the user experience by offering individual, high-quality content and avoid treating your users as a homogenous group.

 5. Reward Loyal Customers